GitMasterBart/BakedInBiobakery/README.md

 $ python manage.py test -v2
 ```
 ***note:** the `-v` stands for verbosity this determines how manny feedback you will get from the terminal.*

+<h4>Now that you have installed everything for the Django project part.
+Got to <a href="https://github.com/GitMasterBart/SnakePipeMultiHumaNn"> https://github.com/GitMasterBart/SnakePipeMultiHumaNn </a> and follow the instructions there. </h4>

 <a name="using"></a>
 ### 4) Using it